 CCS utilizes the most contemporary and sophisticated technology to enhance the learning experience of each student.
 In-class exams are formally scored utilizing sophisticated Scantron scoring equipment and a proprietary software-based scoring system developed by Dr. Paprota.
 This allows for the production of an individualized scoring report for each student.
 CCS students receive an individualized scoring report for both a Preliminary Diagnostic Examination administered at the beginning of the program as well as for the formal, Final Examination administered at the conclusion of the program.
 As a result, each student is keenly aware of his or her strengths and weaknesses to better guide the student’s studies as he or she prepares for the actual examination.
 This important aspect of the course further enhances the learning experience provided through the well-developed in-class instruction, PowerPoint presentations, very focused course materials, and take-home practice examinations.

-Dr. David A. Paprota began his law enforcement career in 1989 working as a special officer with the Beach Haven Police Department.
+Dr. David A. Paprota began his law enforcement career in 1989 working as a special officer with the Beach Haven Police Department in New Jersey.
 He attended the Ocean County Police Academy, Class #54, in 1990 where he graduated #1 overall in his class.
 He joined the Tinton Falls Police Department in 1991 after finishing #1 on both the written and the physical open-competitive examinations.
 He transferred to the Lacey Township Police Department in 1992.

 Dr. Paprota was promoted to Sergeant in 1998 after achieving the highest exam score in the State of New Jersey.
 He was then promoted to Lieutenant in 2001 after again achieving the highest exam score in the State of New Jersey.
 Likewise, after achieving the highest exam score in the State of New Jersey, he was promoted to the rank of Captain in 2005.
 Dr. Paprota was ultimately promoted to the rank of Chief of Police in March of 2013.